codacy/codacy-rubocop/docs/description/Lint_NonDeterministicRequireOrder.md

 always sort the list.

 `Dir.glob` and `Dir[]` sort globbed results by default in Ruby 3.0.
-So all bad cases are acceptable when Ruby 3.0 or higher are used.
+So all bad cases are acceptable when Ruby 3.0 or higher is used.

 NOTE: This cop will be deprecated and removed when supporting only Ruby 3.0 and higher.